blei-lab/lda-c/readme.txt

 Estimate the model by executing:

-     lda est [alpha] [k] [settings] [data] [random/seeded/*] [directory]
+     lda est [alpha] [k] [settings] [data] [random/seeded/manual=filename/*] [directory]

 The term [random/seeded/*] > describes how the topics will be initialized.
-"Random" initializes each topic randomly; "seeded" initializes each topic to a distribution smoothed from a randomly chosen document; or, you can specify a model name to load a pre-existing model as the initial model (this is useful to continue EM from where it left off).
+"Random" initializes each topic randomly; "seeded" initializes each topic to a distribution smoothed from a randomly chosen document; "manual=filename" will load the document numbers to use as seeds from the file specified (one per line); or, you can specify a model name to load a pre-existing model as the initial model (this is useful to continue EM from where it left off).
 To change the number of initial documents used, edit lda-estimate.c.

 The model (i.e., \alpha and \beta_{1:K}) and variational posterior Dirichlet parameters will be saved in the specified directory every